 What remained of Isaacson’s designs & patents were eventually sold by Pullman Standard in 1967 to the Young Corporation of Seattle, Washington, who remain the owners to this day.

-Young have a very long history in the forest equipment industry and the acquisition of the Isaacson line merely bolstered their presence further.
+Young have a very long history in the forest equipment industry and the acquisition of the Isaacson line merely bolstered its presence further.

 Interestingly, you can still buy an Issacson Karry-Skraper – built strictly to order and wearing Young branding!